ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Hide Controller On Use:** Hides the controller model when a valid use action starts.
  * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on use.

 ### Class Events

  * `ControllerUseInteractableObject` - Emitted when a valid object starts being used.
  * `ControllerUnuseInteractableObject` - Emitted when a valid object stops being used.

 ### Unity Events

 Adding the `VRTK_InteractUse_UnityEvents` component to `VRTK_InteractUse` object allows access to `UnityEvents` that will react identically to the Class Events.

  * `OnControllerUseInteractableObject` - Emits the ControllerUseInteractableObject class event.
  * `OnControllerUnuseInteractableObject` - Emits the ControllerUnuseInteractableObject class event.

-#### Event Payload
+### Event Payload

-  * `uint controllerIndex` - The index of the controller doing the interaction
+ * `uint controllerIndex` - The index of the controller doing the interaction.
-  * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller
+ * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.

 ### Class Methods